Current Account in Peru

 Peru Current Account Chart

 Source: Peru Central Bank and FocusEconomics calculations.

 |Bond Yield||5.43||-0.60 %||Oct 15|

 |Exchange Rate||3.38||-0.06 %||Sep 04|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its monetary policy meeting on 8 August, the Central Bank of Peru (BCRP) slashed the policy interest rate by 25 basis points to a nine-year low of 2.50%, broadly in line with analysts’ expectations.
+At its monetary policy meeting on 10 October, the Central Bank of Peru (BCRP) kept the policy interest rate unchanged at a nine-year low of 2.50%.